Available all year round the undesirable yet quite beautiful wood pigeon sits plump on the leafless branches.

 Season well and cook for another 3 minutes spooning over plenty of the foaming butter.

 Place the pigeon breast on a warm plate and allow it to rest.

-Serve the pigeon with toasted chunks of focaccia and a sprinkling of hazelnuts.
+Serve the Pigeon Saltimbocca with toasted chunks of focaccia and a sprinkling of hazelnuts.

 Disclosure: We only recommend products we have extensively tried and tested and all opinions expressed here are our own.
 This page may contain affiliate links that at no additional cost to you, we may earn a small commission.